Nonthermal electron acceleration in turbulent post-flare coronal loops: Conclusions

 \section{Conclusions}

-Throughout this work, we have revisited test-particle simulations of electrons evolving in a turbulent post-flare coronal loop, with the aim of characterizing the aspects of their energization in a 2.5D, ideal-MHD setup in MPI-AMRVAC 3.0 (\citealt{keppens2023}).
-We started from the approach and results presented in \citealt{Bacchini2024} and improved and extended their analysis specifically to obtain a precise measurement of particle energization.
+Throughout this work, we revisited test-particle simulations of electrons evolving in a turbulent post-flare coronal loop, with the aim of characterising the aspects of their energisation in a 2.5D, ideal-MHD setup in MPI-AMRVAC 3.0 (\citealt{keppens2023}).
+We started from the approach and results presented in \citealt{Bacchini2024} and improved and extended their analysis specifically to obtain a precise measurement of particle energisation.